TGSAI/mdio-python/.devcontainer/_DEV/DEV_NOTES.md

 Dmitriy Repin - EPAM

-Could you please take a look at a rough sketch.
-Maybe we could discuss this tomorrow at the stand up    src/mdio/converters/segy_to_mdio_v1.py  def segy_to_mdio_v1(      input: StorageLocation,      output: StorageLocation,      segy_spec: SegySpec,      mdio_template: AbstractDatasetTemplate,    …
+## Comment 1
-Here are my thoughts while looking at the sketch
+Here are my thoughts while looking at the sketch:

 1. We should have a single point of entry for standard and custom schemas
 2. blocked_io.to_zarr will need some heavy modification We need to make sure coordinates are written in parallel with the primary Variable.